royratcliffe/UICukes101/README.md

 	  As an Apple iOS user
 	  I want to enter my name and see a friendly hello

-The above text describes the new feature's value or benefit, the user's role and the feature details--all in a human-readable form.
+The above text describes the new feature's value or benefit, the user's role and the feature details—all in a human-readable form.
 This is the Connextra format for expressing user stories.
 Each line describes the _why_, the _who_ and the _what_ of the feature in question.

 Not obvious at first, but the feature is executable.
 That is, Cucumber inputs the feature with a view to testing it and driving the development process itself by focusing on behaviour required to meet the feature, as opposed to writing software that we _think_ or _imagine_ that might meet the requirements.